GeoscienceAustralia/NSHA2018/jobs/README.md

 **jobs**
 ---------

 Contains top level scripts for running openquake models on the NCI.
 The main script that you use is `run_oq_model.py`.
 This is executable and therefore you should set your PATH environment variable to point to this directory.
-E.g. add this line to our .bashrc file:
+E.g. add this line to our `.bashrc` file:

-	 export PATH=$PATH:/<path_to_sandpit>/sandpit/<username>/NSHA2018/jobs
+    export PATH=$PATH:/<path_to_sandpit>/sandpit/<user_name>/NSHA2018/jobs

 **Usage**